The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/fight-tips/dragonsong-war.md

 * If you entered the Phase with an ongoing combo, continue it after Shadow of Death or it will probably expire.
 * Use Gluttony on cooldown.
 If you have a slower kill time, around 97-99 of the duty bar, you can use Gluttony twice in this Phase.
 If you end the Phase with Soul Reaver, save it for the Intermission and don't cast Soulsow.
 * If you have problems hitting the second Gluttony in this Phase due to the eyes dying too fast, try to enter the Phase with > 50 Soul gauge and instantly use Gluttony while still in the group stack and then do g/g.
 These will be unbuffed by Shadow of Death but it will still be a gain over losing the Gluttony.
-* The Re-Opener is more comfier with no Soul Slice charges but it is not a problem if you enter with one.
+* The Opener is more comfier with no Soul Slice charges but it is not a problem if you enter with one.
 Best case, you use it before Nidhogg dies and you enter with >50 Soul for Gluttony at the start.
 * You can use one Enshroud anytime in this Phase.
 Save the second one you get for the Intermission.
 * You can use Harvest Moon for when you have to go out of melee range to swap your tether out at the beginning.